mtrajano/laravel-swagger/README.md

 I believe this makes reading the documentation easier by not leaving important information out.
 The file can be easily cleaned up afterwards if the user chooses to leave out the defaults.

-Will be available automatically a route to check your docs.
-Just access the route `/docs` after generate the docs to show Swagger UI view.
+A route with the generated docs will be available in `/docs` with Swagger UI view.

 ## Installation